Program Associate, Education

 - Organizes, drafts, and manages Program mailings and communications with current and potential grantees.

 - Ensures adherence to Foundation policies and procedures, including reviewing grantee and contract documents for compliance with applicable requirements.
+Serves as a resource for the other program associates to answer questions and provide assistance around policy and procedural issues.

 - Manages files throughout various stages of the grant application process, including Letters of Inquiry, proposals with relevant project narratives and budget plans, and award letters.
 Handles all grant files related to the assigned portfolio.